How do we get better if we have to constantly prove we’re in pain? And does that constant need to prove we’re in pain prevent us from getting better?

 How could I possibly get better if I couldn’t do those things?

-Yet if I were to try to do those things, I’d worry that I was being tailed by an investigator who could document it and use it against me.
+Yet, if I were to try to do those things, I’d worry that I was being tailed by an investigator who could document it and use it against me.
 Use it to prove I was trying to cheat the system.
 To call me a liar.
 To doubt and dismiss me further.
+To deny me care.

 When I went for walks I worried that maybe I was walking too fast or in too difficult a terrain.
 I didn’t dare try to jog or run again.
 (I’ve written a post about when I finally broke free of all these work comp fears and frustrations and attempted running again.)